paul-grassi/800-63-3/sp800-63c/sec7_security.md

 exceed their privileges may be considered attackers.
 This section lists some common attacks against assertion transmission transactions.

 -   *Assertion manufacture/modification* – An attacker generates a
-    bogus assertion or modifies the assertion content (such as the authentication or attribute statements) of an existing assertion, causing the RP to grant inappropriate access to the subscriber.
-For example, an attacker may modify the assertion to extend the validity period; a subscriber may modify the assertion to have access to information that they should not be able to view.
+    forged assertion or modifies the content of an existing assertion (such as the authentication or attribute statements),
+    causing the RP to grant inappropriate access to the subscriber.
+For example, an attacker may modify the assertion to extend the validity period and keep using an assertion; or a subscriber may modify the assertion to have access to information that they should not be able to view.

 -   *Assertion disclosure* – Assertions may contain authentication and